-Hygiene is currently a priority on everyone’s Corona-survivor list.
-Besides sanitizers and masks, one thing that we use the most is our smartphone, so it’s essential to know how to clean your smartphone.
+Hygiene is currently a priority on everyone’s corona-survivor list.
+Besides sanitisers and masks, one thing that we use the most is our smartphone, so it’s essential to know how to clean your smartphone.

 While maintaining our precautionary measures, we forget that smartphones actually tops the list.
 Every time we make a phone call, there’s direct contact with a potentially infected object.
 Kenneth Mak, director of Medical Services from Singapore’s Ministry of Health stated that smartphones are one of the most subconscious mistakes we make in the process of contracting a virus.